Turkish involvement in the Syrian civil war: Army of Conquest

+In 2013, Turkey had reportedly criticized the timing of the designation of al-Nusra Front as a terrorist organization, but in June 2014, Turkey began classifying al-Nusra Front as a terrorist group, a decision that was seen as them giving up on the group.
+In June 2014, İhsan Özkes, a parliamentarian from the Republican People's Party, stated that a directive had been signed by Turkish Interior Minister Muammer Güler, ordering the provision of support to al-Nusra against the Democratic Union Party (PYD), but Güler said that a directive with the letterhead of the Governor's Office of Hatay could not be signed by a minister, directly proving the document's inauthenticity.

 On 9 January 2017, Turkey summoned the Russian and Iranian ambassadors to express its disturbance over airstrikes of the Syrian Army in the Idlib Governorate.

-On 5 May 2017, Mehmet Görmez, the Turkish president of religious affairs, met with Harith al-Dhari, an Iraqi Sunni cleric who was designated by the Al-Qaida Sanctions Committee as an "individual associated with al-Qaeda" in 2010.
-Al-Dhari was reported to have "provided operational guidance, financial support, and other services to or in support of al-Qaeda in Iraq."
+On 5 May 2017, Mehmet Görmez, the Turkish president of religious affairs, met with Harith al-Dhari, an Iraqi Sunni cleric who was designated by the Al-Qaida Sanctions Committee as someone affiliated with al-Qaeda in Iraq in 2010.

 Turkistan Islamic Party

-Arab media stated that the village of Az-Zanbaqi in Jisr al-Shughur's countryside has become a base for a massive amount of Uyghur Turkistan Islamic Party militants and their families in Syria, estimated at 3,500.
-They further stated the Turkish intelligence was being involved in transporting these Uyghurs via Turkey to Syria, with the aim of using them first in Syria to help Jabhat Al-Nusra and gain combat experience fighting against the Syrian Army before sending them back to Xinjiang to fight against China if they manage to survive.
-Arab news agencies reported that the Uyghurs in the Turkistan Islamic Party, the Chechens in Junud al-Sham, Jabhat al-Nusra and Ahrar al-Sham are being coordinated by Turkish intelligence to work with the Army of Conquest.
-Turkish media agencies, on the other hand, denied this and stated that it was a scheme of the Chinese government to promise a holy cause and new lands to Uyghur forces with Islamic tendencies, which would eventually be cited by the government as the reason for more oppressive policies towards the Uyghur people.
+According to Arab media, the rural town of Zanbaqi near Jisr ash-Shughur, Syria, has developed into a base for an estimated 3,500 Uyghur Turkistan Islamic Party members and their families.
+They further stated the MİT was being involved in transporting these Uyghurs via Turkey to Syria, with the aim of using them first in Syria to help al-Nusra Front and gain combat experience fighting against the Syrian Army before sending them back to Xinjiang to fight against China if they survived.
+Arab news organizations also reported that Turkish intelligence organized the Chechens in Junud al-Sham, al-Nusra Front, and Ahrar al-Sham, as well as the Uyghurs in the Turkistan Islamic Party, to collaborate with the Army of Conquest.
+Turkish media agencies, on the other hand, denied this and stated that it was a scheme by the Chinese government to promise a holy cause and new lands to Uyghur forces with Islamic tendencies, which would eventually be cited by the government as the reason for more oppressive policies towards the Uyghur people.
 The validity of the Chinese statements had also been challenged by Sean Roberts of Georgetown University in an article on global terrorism.
-Conversely, other reports emphasized on the Uyghur fighters' ties with ISIL, which led to the 2017 Istanbul nightclub shooting against Turkey.
+Conversely, other reports emphasized the Uyghur fighters' ties with ISIL, which led to the 2017 Istanbul nightclub shooting against Turkey.